rossana87/Project_2/README.md

 #### Gallery Index Page

-* On the Gallery Page, while looking at the data, I realised that not all paintings had a name or a painting.
+* On the Gallery Page while looking at the data, I realised that not all paintings had a name or a painting.
 It took some time to figure out how to solve this problem before mapping through them.
 * In the code below, I used the ternary operator.
 First, I checked if the length of the array was greater than 0.
 This condition ensures that there is at least one element in the array before proceeding.
 If the condition is true, it will proceed with the filter method and then with the map method.
 While if the condition is false, it renders the `Error` component, otherwise it renders the `Spinner` component.

 ```js